 Call for Papers

-Please join for the 7th Northern Lights Deep Learning Conference (NLDL) on 9-11 January 2024 in Tromsø, Norway, organized by Visual Intelligence and the UiT Machine Learning Group.
+Please join for the 8th Northern Lights Deep Learning Conference (NLDL) in Tromsø, Norway, organized by Visual Intelligence and the UiT Machine Learning Group.

 We look forward to gathering the deep learning community again in the cool arctic air for a physical conference.